Corruption in Venezuela: Antonio Guzmán Blanco and Joaquín Crespo (1870–1899)

 Antonio Guzmán Blanco led a fairly steady Venezuelan government that was allegedly rife with corruption.
-He sought to change Venezuela from a "backward and savage country", to a more prosperous, admiring the United States and especially France.
+He sought to change Venezuela from a "backward and savage country", to a more prosperous one, admiring the United States and especially France.
 Guzmán reportedly stole money from the treasury, abused his power, and, after a disagreement with a bishop, expelled any clergy who disagreed with him and seized property belonging to the Catholic Church.
 When facing severe disapproval during his administration, Guzmán Blanco ordered the body of Simon Bolivar to be exhumed and reburied in the National Pantheon of Venezuela to create an illusion of supporting Bolivar's ideals, despite the two men's drastically opposing views.

 In 1884, Guzmán appointed Joaquín Crespo to be his successor and to serve under him.
 Crespo was renowned for establishing the "ring of iron" by making connections with officials before the end of his first term in 1886.
-He placed his allies on congressional seats to help guarantee his reelection which angered Guzmán.
+He placed his allies in congressional seats to help guarantee his reelection which angered Guzmán.
 A power struggle then ensued between the two, leaving Venezuelan politics weakened in its wake.
 After a rebellion was initiated against Crespo by José Manuel Hernández in March 1898, Crespo led troops to quell the rebels, but was killed by a stray bullet.

 Near the end of his life, Guzmán attempted to rule Venezuela from Europe until his death in Paris on 28 July 1899, leaving a political vacuum behind due to the loss of the two leaders a little over one year.

 Cipriano Castro (1899–1908)

 Cipriano Castro served as governor of Táchira until he was overthrown and exiled to Colombia in 1892.
 He then amassed considerable wealth through illegal cattle trading and hired a private army with which he intended to march on Caracas.
 After a successful coup in 1899, his dictatorship was one of the most corrupt periods in Venezuela's history.
 Once in charge, Castro began plundering the treasury and modifying the constitution to convenience his administration.
+He and his cronies established monopolies to line their pocket, a move that was also designed to antagonize foreign capital.
 He had political opponents murdered or exiled, lived extravagantly and broke down diplomacy with foreign countries.
-He provoked numerous foreign actions, including the blockades and bombardments by British, German, and Italian naval vessels seeking to enforce the claims of their citizens against Castro's government.
+He provoked numerous foreign actions, including blockades and bombardments by British, German, and Italian naval vessels seeking to enforce the claims of their citizens against Castro's government.
 United States Secretary of State Elihu Root called Castro a "crazy brute", while historian Edwin Lieuwen labelled him "probably the worst of Venezuela's many dictators".
+When Castro was ousted, Venezuela was in complete fiscal disorder and constantly in conflict with its neighbors.